ale1800/YULC/ENCLOSURES.md

 </p>
 </center>

+Your YULC is completely assembled, you can proceed with the [software configuration](https://github.com/ale1800/YULC/tree/main?tab=readme-ov-file#software-configuration)

 ## BONUS
 The base has two more holes for M2 screws that can be used to design other types of support, like a din-mounting bracket, taken from [thingiverse](https://www.thingiverse.com/thing:2613804) and modified a bit.